Now set your heart and your soul to follow the Lord your God… 1 Chronicles 22:19

 24 These were the descendants of Levi according to their families, the heads of the families of those who were counted individually, in the number of names by their polls, who did the work for the service of the house of the Lord, from twenty years old and up.

-30 They were to stand every morning to thank and praise the Lord, and likewise in the evening, 31 and to offer all burnt offerings to the Lord on the Sabbaths, on the new moons, and on the set feasts, in number according to the ordinance concerning them, continually before the Lord, 32 and that they should keep the duty of the Tent of Meeting, the duty of the holy place, and the duty of the sons of Aaron their brothers, for the service of the house of the Lord.
+30 They were to stand every morning to thank and praise the Lord, and likewise in the evening.
+31 When burnt offerings were presented to the Lord on the Sabbath, on the new moons, and on the set feasts, they were to serve continually before the Lord in number according to the ordinance concerning them.
+32 This they should keep the duty of the Tent of Meeting, the duty of the holy place, and the duty of the sons of Aaron their brothers, for the service of the house of the Lord.

 Justified by Faith

-21 But now the righteousness of God has been revealed apart from the law, although the law and the prophets attest to it; 22 the righteousness of God through faith in Jesus Christ to all and on all those who believe.
+21 But now, apart from the law, the righteousness of God has been revealed, and the law and the prophets attest to it.
+22 This righteousness of God comes through faith in Jesus Christ to all and on all those who believe.
 For there is no distinction.
-23 For all have sinned and fall short of the glory of God.
-24 They are justified freely by his grace through the redemption that is in Christ Jesus.
-25 God sent to be an atoning sacrifice, through faith in his blood, to demonstrate his righteousness because, in his patient endurance He had passed over the sins previously committed.
-26 God demonstrate his righteousness at this present time that he might himself be just, and the justifier of him who has faith in Jesus.
+23 For all have sinned and fall short of the glory of God 24 and are justified freely by his grace through the redemption that is in Christ Jesus.
+25 God sent him to be an atoning sacrifice, through faith in his blood, for a demonstration of his righteousness through the passing over of prior sins, in the forbearance of God.
+26 God sent him to demonstrate his righteousness at this present time, that he might himself be just, and the justifier of him who has faith in Jesus.

 27 Where then is the boasting?
 It is excluded.
 By what kind of law?
 Of works?
 No, but by a law of faith.
 28 We maintain therefore that a man is justified by faith apart from the works of the law.